Skip to content

 Done-for-you setupYes, includedPartial (auto-onboarding)No (self-serve)Yes (extra cost)Yes (while it lasts)

-Dedicated VPS / infra ownershipYes (Professional+)NoNoNoVariable
+Dedicated VPS / infra ownershipYes (CONECTA: the system is yours)NoNoNoVariable

 LLM bot grounded to your live systemYesYesSmart inboxYesDepends on freelancer

-CRM + BI dashboards integratedYes (Enterprise+)Light CRMNoNoNo
+CRM + BI dashboards integratedYes (Orquesta)Light CRMNoNoNo

 Local human support PEYesWhatsApp in SpanishEnglishEnglishThe freelancer